 How To Prove An Air Carrier Is At Fault For Your Personal Injury

-Proving liability in an airplane accident that results in injury can be very difficult, because of the various agencies – including the Federal Aviation Administration (FAA) that can get involved in this type of litigation.
+Proving liability in a plane accident that results in injury can be very difficult.
+Various agencies including the Federal Aviation Administration (FAA) can get involved in this type of litigation and make things complicated.

-But there are several strategies that personal injury lawyers employ to prove that a carrier or a manufacturer of an aircraft is liable for an accident, including:
+However, personal injury lawyers can employ several strategies to help prove that a carrier or aircraft manufacturer is liable for an accident.
+These strategies include:

-- Negligence – the main factors in proving negligence are showing that the carrier had a duty to protect passengers in the aircraft, and the carrier breached that duty, which directly caused injuries that the victim suffered.
+- Negligence Liability – The main factors in proving negligence are showing that the carrier had a duty to protect passengers in the aircraft, and the carrier breached that duty, which directly caused the injuries suffered by passengers.
 For example, if an accident was due to pilot error, this could fall under the negligence liability standard.

-- Product Liability – under this standard, a personal injury lawyer would have to prove that the accident that caused the victim’s injuries was due to a defective part sold by a manufacturer.
+- Product Liability – Under this standard, a personal injury lawyer must prove that the accident that caused the victim’s injuries was due to a defective part sold by a manufacturer.
 This standard typically applies in instances in which a mechanical problem with the aircraft caused the accident.
 Personal injury lawyers often use the theory of ‘strict liability’ to show that a product defect caused an airplane accident.

 Help For a Life-Changing Event

-If you’re lucky enough to survive an airplane accident, the personal injury you suffer may not just be physical, it can leave lasting psychological scars.
-And if the airline carrier is not willing to admit fault, your pain and suffering will feel even more intense.
-But the law firm of David K. Wilson & Associates has won millions of dollars in compensation for victims of airline accidents.
-We are not afraid to take on these big companies to obtain the compensation you deserve for an accident that will impact the rest of your life.
+If you’re lucky enough to survive an airplane accident, the personal injury you suffer may not just be physical.
+These incidents can leave lasting psychological scars, and if the airline carrier is not willing to admit fault, you could be in for an intense legal battle.
+The law firm of David K. Wilson & Associates has won millions of dollars in compensation for victims of airline accidents.
+We are not afraid to take on these big companies to obtain the compensation you deserve.
+We understand that injuries suffered in aviation accidents will impact the rest of your life.
 Please call us today at 903-870-9050 to schedule a free consultation.